rabidanubis-swade/AnubisSWADE/content/Common Knowledge/Cultures/Deltan.md

 Blessed by the Twin Goddesses with a fertile landscape, and ruled over by the enigmatic god-king Sarru Zalalahara, Deltans live in a land of milk and honey where even the slaves never go hungry.
 Creatures born within The Delta are healthier, prettier, and more likely to be female.

 Where other cultures have risen and fallen with the passage of time, Deltans have remained.
-Between their blessings and their timelessness, Deltans to consider themselves to be Civilized - and consider all other groups to be barbarians.
+Between their blessings and their timelessness, Deltans to consider themselves to be Civilized - and consider all other groups to be barbarians. [[Deities]]

 > [!summary]
 > **Analogue:**